monatis/android-studio-file-templates/README.md

 ## Now contains
 * RecyclerViewAdapter with OnClickHandler and ViewHolder configured[1]
 * Very simple NetworkUtils to make http queries
+* PackageManagerUtils to get the SHA1 fingerprint and send it in a custom header for restricted API servers
+* PermissionUtils to check if a permission is granted and request it otherwise
 * More to come.

 ## How to set up